 Current approaches to safeguards for fast reactors are highly dependent on storage areas and transport routes for fresh and spent TRU fuel.
 The current conceptual designs need to be reviewed to ensure that such secure storage and transfer areas for nuclear material are designed to facilitate stable operations and to provide nuclear inventory control points that will facilitate to verify nuclear material inventory.

-Since the most fast reactors are at various stages of design maturity and have not currently reached the commercial deployment stage, developers and designers are well positioned to incorporate safeguards into reactor designs.
-These possibilities and considerations may include [21]:
+Since the development of fast reactors are at various stages of design maturity and have not currently reached the commercial deployment stage, developers and designers are well positioned to incorporate safeguards into reactor designs.
+These possibilities and considerations may include [25]:

 — Advance provision of information on the design of the facility before its final revision;